Jake1Egelberg/DEAR/README.txt

 4) Identify the reference genome for your chosen sequences and import its FASTA sequence into the 2genome folder.
 You can download .fa.gz files from UCSC.
 This is the index.file parm, and often the ref.genome parm as well. https://hgdownload.soe.ucsc.edu/downloads.html

 *If the reference genomes are not from the hg19, hg38, mm9, or mm10 builds (e.g. E. coli), then you must also import a GTF annotation file into the "3annotations" folder.
 Files from NCBI are downloaded as compressed .tar files and must be unzipped with 7zip.
 Name this file the same as your "ref.genome" input in the parms file.
-However, the differential expression analysis will not run to completion for alternative reference genomes.
+However, differential expression analysis will not run to completion for alternative  genomes.
 	https://www.ncbi.nlm.nih.gov/assembly

 5) Record sample metadata and configure design matrix